MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/misc/top-billing-questions.md

 ::: moniker range="o365-21vianet"

-1. On the Bills page, choose an invoice date range.
+1. On the Bills page, select an invoice date range.

-2. To print or save a PDF copy of the bill, choose **Download invoice PDF**, and then print the PDF.
+2. To print or save a PDF copy of the bill, select **Download invoice PDF**, and then print the PDF.

 To learn more, see [View your bill or get Fapiaos in Office 365 operated by 21Vianet](../services-in-china/view-your-bill-or-get-a-fapiao.md).